 Lick Mats: Has the same idea as a slow feeder bowl, but encourages the act of licking rather than chewing.
 They are usually made from silicon with different textures and patterns.

 Lick mats are one of our favorite enrichment tools as they work wonders for anxious dogs.
-We often recommend banana (if your pup likes the taste) and putting the mat with banana and other favorite food in the freezer for a short time.
-Banana is very calming for a dog and freezing allows for more licking is it takes your pup longer to finish the food.
+We often recommend bananas (if your pup likes the taste) and putting the mat with bananas and other favorite food in the freezer for a short time.
+Banana is very calming for a dog and freezing allows for more licking if it takes your pup longer to finish the food.
 This combination is great for keeping your pups’ anxiety down.

-Mental enrichment be a simple concept, but there are endless way of achieving it.
+Mental enrichment is a simple concept, but there are endless ways of achieving it.
 There are so many ways to stimulate your dog’s senses through a variety of sounds, textures, and smells.
 Having different options is great, and having small business options is even better!

-Oumo Pet Shop is a Toronto based, woman owned small business that specializes in unique and quality pet products.
+Oumo Pet Shop is a Toronto-based, woman-owned small business that specializes in unique and quality pet products.
 They have a variety of great nose work toys in their inventory that will engage your dog’s nose and mind in many ways, from needing to unravel, “pluck”, or nuzzle.
-Some of our favorite toys include (from left to right): Avocado Cleansing Foam Toy, Pawribo Gummy Pack Toy, Pawkia Retro Cellphone Toy, and Strawberry Pawky Toy.
-And while these are dog toys, we love the nostalgia of the designs!

-Our Haru is another woman owned small business based in Toronto.
-Located in the city’s Stackt Market or online, that specializes in top quality, 100% Korean made and branded pet products.
+Our Haru is another woman-owned small business based in Toronto.
+Located in the city’s Stackt Market or online, it specializes in top quality, 100% Korean-made, and branded pet products.

-They offer a variety of nose work toys of varying difficulty, all representing real life signature Korean products.
-Some of our favorite toys from their lineup include (top left to top right): Lunch Box Book, Jumbo Mandu Sniffing Mat, Paldo Noodle Bowl, and Rice Fish Roll Cake.
+They offer a variety of nose work toys of varying difficulty, all representing real-life signature Korean products.

 “A tired dog is a happy dog”, and that doesn’t always mean a 10k run!
 Physical exercise is important, but mental stimulation is equally so.
 Integrate these tips into your daily play or feeding routine and see the difference in your pup(s)!